The Albino Treasure Coast strain has a nebulous history — most people aren’t certain where it came from or who developed it — but it’s here to stay.

 Step 5: Fruiting

 At this point, the shrooms are ready to produce fruiting bodies.
-Remove the substrate from your jar and place it on top of moist vermiculite in your fruiting chamber.
-Keep this chamber at 85% humidity as well, but drop the temperature to between 50 and 65 degrees.
+Remove the substrate from your jar and place it on moist vermiculite in your fruiting chamber.
+Keep this chamber at 85% humidity, but drop the temperature to between 50 and 65 degrees.
 After a few days, you’ll start to see mushroom growth.